 - Get familiar with some of the NDIS language

 The NDIS isn’t the easiest thing to understand if you are new to it, particularly the many acronyms!
 However, there are plenty of resources out there which explain it in easy to understand language.
-Yooralla has NDIS information specifically for both carers of adults and carers of children with disability, and we also have free guides to the NDIS for adults and children.
-If you prefer to speak to someone about the NDIS, you can contact Yooralla’s Community Engagement Team.
+Yooralla has free guides to the NDIS for adults and children.
+If you prefer to speak to someone about the NDIS, you can contact Yooralla Connect.

 - Consider writing a carers statement